 In addition to providing the geometric definition of the robot, the robot model makes the Rviz robot visualization GUI much more usable.
-Because visualization meshes of the robot are defined, Rviz will render an accurate visualization of the robot in its current state.
+Because visualization meshes of the robot are defined, Rviz can render an accurate visualization of the robot in its current state.
 This is useful for verifying that the state of the robot in ROS matches the physical state of the robot.
 In an industrial environment, it would also allow a user to remotely monitor a robot without the need for a CCTV system external to the robot.

 Hardware Drivers